jpsm83/health/documentation/n8n/socialMedia.md

 **MANDATORY JSON STRUCTURE:**
 {
   "instagram": {
-    "caption": "Engaging caption with call-to-action - MAX 2200 characters (NO hashtags in caption, but the max chars should include the length of the hashatags)", "hashtags": "#hashtag1 #hashtag2 #hashtag3 #hashtag4 #hashtag5",
+    "caption": "Engaging caption with call-to-action - MAX 2200 characters (CRITICAL NO hashtags in caption, but the max chars should include the length of the hashatags)", "hashtags": "#hashtag1 #hashtag2 #hashtag3 #hashtag4 #hashtag5",
     "altText": "Accessibility text describing the image - MAX 1000 characters (NO hashtags, but the max chars should include the length of the hashatags)", },